Taiwan bans eating dog and cat meat

 Beijing (CNN)Taiwan has outlawed the consumption of dog and cat meat, as the island's legislature on Tuesday passed a landmark amendment to its animal protection laws, according to island's official Central News Agency (CNA).

-"Taiwan's progressive ban is part of a growing trend across Asia to end the brutal dog meat trade," said Wendy Higgins with Human Society International.
+"Taiwan's progressive ban is part of a growing trend across Asia to end the brutal dog meat trade," said Wendy Higgins with Humane Society International.

-Individuals who eat or trade dog or cat meat can now be fined between $1,640 to $8,200.
+Individuals who eat or trade dog or cat meat can now be fined between $1,640 and $8,200.

 The amendment also bans "walking" the pet on a leash pulled by cars and motorcycles and raises the penalty for cruelty to animals.